-Stephanie Cohen is a mother, speech-language pathologist, and lactation counselor in private practice who has worked with children with complex medical needs and their families for more than 17 years.
+Stephanie Cohen is a mother, speech-language pathologist, author, lecturer, and lactation counselor in private practice who has worked with children with complex medical needs and their families for more than 21 years.
 She has advanced training in feeding and swallowing disorders and specializes in working with the birth-5 population.
-Stephanie is passionate about helping families of children with feeding and swallowing disorders find ways to make mealtimes more successful and enjoyable.
+Her mission is to empower each parent to be their child’s best teacher by supporting emotional connection and early learning.

 - micro-premature and medically fragile infants